-Internet Archive immediately declared it would “keep fighting for the traditional right of libraries to own, lend, & preserve books,” but the court is well aware that this PR message has nothing to do with the conduct at issue in this case.
+IA immediately declared it would “keep fighting for the traditional right of libraries to own, lend, & preserve books,” but the court is well aware that this PR message has nothing to do with the conduct at issue in this case.
 Instead, under an unfounded legal theory called “Controlled Digital Lending” (CDL), IA has been asserting an invented right to produce and distribute its own ebooks—alleging that for every physical copy of a book stored somewhere in the collection, it is allowed to loan a digital scan to one reader at a time of that title.

-The court is very clear that IA is wrong on the law, and that libraries are not permitted to engage in this practice.
+The court has been very clear that IA is wrong on the law, and that libraries are not permitted to engage in this practice.
 Further, the opinion hints that a more thorough examination of the facts would not bode well for IA’s position had this case gone to trial.
 For instance, IA has been increasing the lending numbers in its CDL model by “partnering” with libraries to include those physical books in the system.
 But Friday’s opinion notes:

 As an initial matter, IA has not kept its promise.
 Although the Open Library’s print copies of the Works in Suit are non-circulating, IA concedes that it has no way of verifying whether Partner Libraries remove their physical copies from circulation after partnering with IA.